b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_l_to_z_v1_25062025.md

 **Purport:**<br>
 This is an excellent volume of quality material.

+### LONG, J. ###

+* Long, Jeffery D. (2009).
+'Jainism: An Introduction'.
+I.B.
+Taurus: Introduction to Religion series.
+London, England, U.K.: I.B.Tauris & Co Ltd. ISBN 9781845116255 (HB).
+Source: https://jainworld.jainworld.com/JWEnglish/Jainism%20An%20Introduction%20%28Jeffery%20D.%20Long%29.pdf (accessed: Thursday, July 24, 2025)

+**Purport:**<br>
+The work has a brief survey of the literature, which may serve as a point of entry.
+Long defers to Paul Dundas as the reigning Jaina academic.

 ### LONG, J.; *et al.* ###

 * Long, Jeffery D.; Sherma, Rita D.; Jain, Pankaj & Khanna, Madhu (eds.)
 (2022).
 'Hinduism and Tribal Religions'.
 Encyclopedia of Indian Religions series.
 Dordrecht,The Netherlands: Springer.
 ISBN 9789402411881 (ebook).
 Source: xxx